MarcinOrlowski/php-text-table/README.md

 ## Features

-1. Simple API, easy to use.
+1. Simple API, easy to use,
-1. Lightweight (no additional dependencies)
+1. Lightweight (no additional dependencies),
-1. 1.
-Production ready
+1. Production ready.

 ---